Prime Minister Imran Khan blames Sindh government for flour and fertilizer crisis - ExBulletin

 According to the inside story of the meeting, the prime minister lambasted the Sindh government led by the Pakistan People’s Party for failing to take action against grabbers in the province.
 He noted that the rates were highest in Karachi because the Sindh government had taken no action against the hoarders.

-Sources said the meeting also discussed the issue related to the audio recording of Pakistani Muslim League Nawazs (PML-N) vice president Maryam Nawaz regarding the shutdown of television ads. .
+Sources said the meeting also discussed the issue related to the audio tape recording of Pakistan Muslim League Vice President – Nawaz (PML-N) Maryam Nawaz regarding stopping ads on television channels.
 PM said PML-N has tried to create a division in the media.

-Read more: CENTER FOR INTERVENTION IF SINDH DOES NOT TAKE ACTION AGAINST ACCUMULATORS: PM IMRAN KHAN

-The Prime Minister observed that the leaders of the PML-N characterized the members of the PTI in power as fascists when they themselves were more than that.
+The Prime Minister observed that the leaders of the PML-N described the members of the PTI in power as “fascists” when they themselves were more than that.

 PM warns Sindh against intervention